Searching for Ultralight Dark Matter with MOLeQuTE: a Massive Optically Levitated Quantum Tabletop Experiment

 The levitation of high mass objects in the geometric optics regime brings very different considerations to those of Rayleigh scattering nanoparticles.
-While there has been some consideration of levitating large masses in the literature (see e.g.~Refs.~\cite{Michimura:2016urt,Guccione_2013}), little to no attention has been given to developing appropriate experimental configurations for force sensing.
+While there has been some consideration of levitating large masses in the literature (see e.g.~Refs.~\cite{Michimura:2016urt,Guccione_2013}), little to no attention has been given to developing experimental configurations optimised for force sensing.
 In this work we directly address this void by detailing an optically trapped setup in which the sensor weight is supported by a vertical beam, allowing for the levitation of $\sim$~mg masses and above.
+For conventional low aspect ratio sensors, absorption of light from the vertical beam is expected to lead to excessive heating above the mg scale, ultimately melting most candidate materials including silica.
+This arises because the laser power required for levitation scales with the sensor volume whereas the cooling power from blackbody radiation scales with surface area.
+To overcome this limitation and facilate the levation of heavier objects we thus propose a sensor with a flat plate-like geometry, whose mass can be artibrarily increased by scaling its lateral dimensions whilst leaving the thickness unchanged.
+At such high-aspect ratios, the area approximately scales with the mass, allowing substantially heavier sensors to be optically levitated without an increase in temperature.
+In this work we therefore study the levitation of both a short term $\sim$~mg sensor and a medium term $\sim$~g scale sensor.
 By undertaking a detailed analysis of the noises intrinsic to such an experiment, we optimise the remaining experimental parameters to maximise the signal-to-noise ratio (SNR) for the high-quality oscillating external forces relevant to ULDM searches.
 In particular we present the first consistent optimisation of the quantum noises relevant to optically trapped systems to date.